Foreign Company Due Diligence Reports

 There are no guarantees in life, but as the old Russian saying goes, “Trust, but verify.”

 And verify before you invest months in discussions about a joint venture that resulted from a conversation you had with a neighbor who “works with a company in Shenzhen” that would be the perfect partner to help manufacture widgets at much lower cost than you pay now.

-We have experience with literally hundreds of companies that wish they had done more due diligence before getting into bed with their overseas partner.
+We have worked with hundreds of companies that wish they had done more due diligence before getting into bed with their overseas partner.
 This experience has led us to develop ways to help companies before they get into trouble.

 Get a Detailed Report

-This new service stands outside the framework of the normal attorney-client relationship and provides in-depth foreign company due diligence in almost all cases within 48 hours based on research undertaken within that 48 hour period.
-We will not give you information that might be months or years old; we’re starting from scratch when you give us the company name and the green light.
+This service stands outside the framework of the normal attorney-client relationship and provides in-depth foreign company due diligence in almost all cases within 48 hours based on research undertaken within that 48 hour period.
 And if you should ever need a report within 24 hours, we can do that too, for a small additional fee.

-Our background investigations typically give critical information about foreign company assets, ownership, intellectual property, registered litigation history, authorized scope of business, and tax standing.
+Our background investigations typically give critical information about foreign company assets, ownership, intellectual property (trademarks, patents and copyrights), registered litigation history, authorized scope of business, and tax standing.
 Our reports also flag derogatory information, such as lawsuits, penalties, and fines, which can often reveal more than balance sheets – they can show a company at odds with its own government or with its prior business partners.